7 Poor Working Conditions that Hurt Employee Productivity

 5) A Lack of Workplace Flexibility and Balance

 Unlike our predecessors, however, a work/life balance is critical.
-In Gallup's most recent State of the Workplace report, 53 percent of employees said a role that allows them to have a greater work/life balance is "very important" to them.
+In Gallup’s 2017 State of the Workplace report, 53 percent of employees said a role that allows them to have a greater work/life balance is “very important” to them.

 In the same survey, 51 percent of respondents said they would change jobs to have flexible scheduling in their work, yet only 44 percent said their current company offers it.
 A similar discrepancy exists when respondents were asked about having the option to work off-site at least part time.
 Thirty-seven percent said they would change jobs for that flexibility, but only 24 percent said their employer offers it.